-Election on Results The official results will be announced when the final count is complete and special votes have been checked which will be between Thursday 13 October 2022 - Wednesday 19 October 2022.
-Q73.
-How will I find out?
-Can lidates A Will be advised as soon as possible after progress and preliminary results are known.
-This may be by email or phone.
-The Voters A Progress and preliminary results will be released to the media and placed on our website as soon as possible after noon on Saturday 8 October 2022 - www.timaru.govt.nz/elections Q74.
-What do I need to do if I want to challenge the results of the election? Α Put caller through to the Electoral Officer Q75.
-When do elected members take up their roles?
-A Elected members take up office the day after the official result has been declared by public notice.
+A Progress and preliminary results will be released to the media and placed on our website as soon as possible after noon on Saturday 11 October 2025.- (insert council website URL)

+Q78.
+What do I need to do if I want to challenge the results of the election?
+Put caller through to the Electoral Officer Q79.
+When do elected members take up their roles? Α Elected members take up office the day after the official result has been declared by public notice.
 However, they cannot act until they have sworn the oath of office which is usually at the first meeting of council.
 This first meeting is usually held as soon as practicable after the final election results are known.
-Q76.
-Who are elected members responsible to?
-A Ultimately the elected members' final responsibility is to the local community.
+Q80.
+Who are elected members responsible to? Α Ultimately the elected members' final responsibility is to the local community.
 The Minister of Local Government and the Auditor-General do have a role in ensuring that councils follow the law.
+Q81 .
+Do elected members get paid and if so how much?
+A This is set by the Remuneration Authority.
+Some expenses are also reimbursed.
+Q82 .
+Would being an elected member take up much time? Α The time commitment varies depending on the role and the size of the local authority/community you are representing.
+(Put some local information here)